Wild Walking in the Aberystwyth Hinterland

 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic05 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic06 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic06A

-3. Go left from the viewpoint on the faint path which heads most directly up the wide grassy ridge, with bits of scrubby gorse at first, then opening out with new views ahead, and a craggy summit to aim for…The path goes to the right of that first craggy top, continues on the ridge, then gets a bit vague.
-It is best to descend to the left on the path that avoids the final knobbly summit of the ridge, and drops down to a gate in a barbed wire fence.
-If you don’t find this straight away, follow the fenceline down to the right.
+3. Go left from the viewpoint on the faint path which heads most directly up the wide grassy ridge, with bits of scrubby gorse at first, then opening out with new views ahead, and a craggy summit to aim for…The path goes to the right of that first craggy top, continues on the ridge a little way, then gets a bit vague.
+It is best to descend to the left on the path that avoids the final knobbly summit of the ridge, keeping more or less central over the humps and hollows, and drops down to a gate in a barbed wire fence, the far side of a craggy hump.
+The gate is close to a lone tree that sticks up above the hump, but if you don’t find it straight away, hit the fenceline then follow it down to the right.

 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic07 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic09 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic08 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic10 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic11 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic12

-4. Go through the tie-up gate, re-tying it behind you very securely, then follow the now obvious path which descends over small humps and down to the grassy bwlch, and up the other side ascending diagonally onto the flank of Llechwedd Cwm-byr.
-The path is small and faint, but high up this hill it curves round to the right rather than heading towards the highest point of the hill.
-It more or less following the contour, rising only gradually, and continuing for some way with the valley of the Afon Cyneiniog down below.
+4. Go through the tie-up gate, re-tying it behind you very securely, then follow a path which goes slightly to the left over the top of the next major hump and finally down to the grassy bwlch.
+Beware of diversions going down to the right towards the valley.
+Central to the slope up the other side is a faint path ascending diagonally onto the flank of Llechwedd Cwm-byr.
+The path is small and faint...again avoid any forks off it to the right... but quite high up the hill it does curve round to the right rather than towards the highest point of the hill.
+It more or less follows the contour, rising only gradually, and continuing for some way with the valley of the Afon Cyneiniog down below.

 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic13 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic14 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic15 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic16